MicrosoftDocs/executable-docs/scenarios/CreateLinuxVMLAMP/README.md

 ## Create an Azure Network Interface

-You'll use [az network nic create](https://learn.microsoft.com/cli/azure/network/nic#az-network-nic-create) to create the network interface for the virtual machine.
+Use [az network nic create](/cli/azure/network/nic#az-network-nic-create) to create the network interface for the virtual machine.
 The public IP addresses and the NSG created previously are associated with the NIC.
 The network interface is attached to the virtual network you created previously.

 ```bash
 az network nic create \